Legal Representation: Dealing with Partners and Investors

 - Providing cash to pay death taxes and estate settlement costs

 - Fixing the value of the interest for estate and gift tax purposes

 Count on the law firm devoted to real estate investors.
 Contact us today.
-We have offices throughout California in San Rafael, San Francisco, Santa Clara and Los Angeles.
+We have offices throughout California in San Rafael and San Francisco.